Sweetacre Apiaries

 Greater than 100 $350 each, contact for details

 These are 4 frame nucs in a 5 frame wooden box.
 The 5th frame may be a frame of foundation, or if you are lucky it will be drawn right out!
 There will be a minimum of 3 frames of brood.
-Our boxes are made from plywood and are cut at a local cabinet shop and assembled at our farm.
+Our boxes are made from plywood, cut at a local cabinet shop and assembled at our farm.

 We fill orders through: